 There is nothing in EDC’s new climate change policy to ensure that its oil and gas clients will in fact lower their emissions or contribute to this transition.
 Even if EDC’s clients were to eliminate emissions from their operations, this achievement would not address the fundamental problem of emissions released by the end use of their products.
 Furthermore, fossil fuel production must be dramatically curtailed in years, not decades.

-The scientific community has warned of catastrophic and irreversible consequences if fossil fuel use is not halved by 2030.
-Scientists agree that the crucial decrease in fossil fuel use requires “rapid, far-reaching and unprecedented changes.”
+The scientific community has warned of catastrophic and irreversible consequences unless the world slashes carbon emissions by about half by 2030.
+This will require “rapid, far-reaching and unprecedented changes” to our fossil-fuelled economy.
 EDC’s new climate policy does not commit the agency to anything approximating such change.

 Contrast EDC’s policy with that of the World Bank, which will no longer finance any fossil fuel exploration or extraction by the end of 2019, other than in exceptional circumstances.

 In the absence of a commitment from EDC to phase out support for fossil fuels, Parliament must act.
 We renew our call on Parliament to reform the Export Development Act to prohibit EDC from providing any support to fossil fuel industries and to provide a prompt timeline for a phase-out.